 From the items in your shopping basket waiting to be scanned at the checkout, to a bag of donated blood at a hospital on its way to a patient, barcodes are everywhere.
 These incredibly useful labels have been helping streamline business operations for decades, and their uses have only become more extensive over time.
 Barcodes provide virtually error free, instant data collection.
-Studies have shown that a proficient data operator will make one error for every 300 characters manually entered, compared to just 1 in 3 million when utilising barcode technology.
+Studies have shown that a proficient data operator will make one error for every 300 characters manually entered, compared to just 1 in 3 million when utilising barcode inventory systems.

 There are more uses for barcode technology today than ever before; the possibilities are almost endless.
 Here we’ll take a look at three industries where barcodes have essentially become ubiquitous.

 Healthcare makes use of barcoding technology in many ways, and it would not be an exaggeration to say that the implementation of barcoding into healthcare has likely saved millions of lives.
 Administrative mistakes in hospitals can have catastrophic consequences for patients, so barcoding solutions that reduce the possibility of human error have only positive outcomes for hospitals and patient care.